DavidGoldLab/Lab_Manual/_build/html/_sources/Lesson5.md

 ## 5.1.
 Introducing Samtools

 As a reminder, one of our query sequences (Ectocarpus_siliculosus_CBN76684.1_Sterol_methyltransferase) had a single match in the yeast database (sp|P25087|ERG6_YEAST_Sterol_24-C-methyltransferase).
 If we want to see what this match looks like, we could open the relevant fasta file in BBEdit and search for it, but that won't work with very large fasta files.
 Instead we will use a program called [__Samtools__](http://www.htslib.org/).
-Samtools is primarily used for manipulating SAM and BAM files, a common format for high-throughput sequencing data.
-But Samtools has some useful functions for working with fasta files more broadly.

 We can install Samtools with Homebrew: